 Quick Homemade Brown Sugar Caramel

-This Quick, Homemade Brown Sugar Caramel sauce is my go-to caramel!
+This Quick Homemade Brown Sugar Caramel sauce is my go-to caramel!
 It's so quick and easy, uses only 5 ingredients and is ready in under 10 minutes.
 This sweet, salty, full-of-caramel-flavors caramel (thanks brown sugar) recipe needs zero candy thermometer (YAY!) and is perfect for cakes, cupcakes, cheesecakes, brownies, ice cream or whatever you're craving!

-5 from 2 reviews
+4.91 from 11 reviews

 Print Save Rate